VicaWorth/dbot_cat/README.md

 ## What doesn't the bot have?
 - Error handling
 - An easy to use UI
 - Long-term usage capabilites (no dedicated server)

+## How to read the output?
+When the bot responds, it will give an attachment photo of a table with the cat's genes.
+The dominant genes are the top row, the recessive genes are the bottom row.

 # Commands
 ## /gennewcatrandom [name] [sex]